Topics within "FAQ"

 The circular cast must be splitted.

-I have both gluten and lactose intolerance can I still book a meal?
+I have both gluten or lactose intolerance can I still book a meal?

 Yes, you can book a gluten- or lactose-free meal for your flight.
 Only one special meal can be ordered per passenger.
 Meals can be ordered up to, at the latest, four days before departure using the following link: special meal